gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

   - Explore the dormitory building
     - A moose doing math problems
     - An orangutan patiently assembling a jigsaw puzzle
+    - Everywhere the slow drip of condensation
   - Find Papa Roo sitting at a desk sketching
   - Sindy: "Papa?"
-    - The Gears: "I will wake him."
+    - Reaches out to touch him, nothing happens, she concentrates, there's a drip of water and his crown sparks
-    - Light goes off on his helmet.
+    - Light goes off on his crown
+    - The Gears: "Fascinating."
   - For a moment nothing happens, then Papa Roo blinks and stands up shakily
     - He looks smaller than Maddy remembers
     - Fur has worn off the underside of his right arm where it rested on the table
   - He thinks he's seeing things
     - Takes a moment to believe his daughters are really there
     - Then he's grief-stricken: "You have to get out of here!"
-    - "It knows you're here.
-Central knows you're here."
+    - "It knows you're here!
+Central knows *everything*!
+It will---oh no."
   - Maddy was used to bots that had been out in the world repairing themselves with whatever scraps they could find
     - Not used to bots that could move silently
     - Shocked when she turned and saw a pair of ARM 15s blocking the door behind them
   - To Sindy: "Do something!"
     - Papa Roo: "Her?
 What can she do?"
-  - The Gears: "Yes.
-What *can* she do?"
+  - The Gears: "Quite remarkable things."
     - Mouse bot rolls across the floor, is picked up by one of the ARM 15s, settles into place
   - Maddy: "What...?"
     - The Gears is Central
     - "This is responsible for collecting data while the Makers are away."
     - "Needed to see your small one's performance under real conditions to establish a baseline for further measurement."
     - "But now it's time for you to join the others."
-  - Mouse bot drops from the ceiling onto Gumption
+  - Mouse bot drops from the ceiling onto Sindy
-    - Brief flash and he falls unconscious to the ground
+    - Brief flash and she falls unconscious to the ground
-    - Maddy opens her mouth to scream just as somethin lands on her shoulders
+    - Maddy opens her mouth to scream just as something lands on her shoulders
     - She feels the flash behind her eyes and everything goes away

 - Episode 11: Gumption's Story